davidrichard23/react-native-redux-parse/README.md

 ## Facebook Login

-To use Facebook login, you'll need to follow the install instructions [here](https://github.com/facebook/react-native-fbsdk)
+To use Facebook login, you'll need to follow the install instructions [here](https://github.com/facebook/react-native-fbsdk) (start at step #3)

 Otherwise just remove the FBLoginButton in src/scenes/Login.js